 What We Are Doing

-The FISHSCAPE Project (Fish In Seagrass Habitats: Seascape Connectivity Across Protected Ecosystems) is studying four model fish species, each with differing foraging modes, to determine how they utilize the seagrass beds of the Florida Keys National Marine Sanctuary.
-The species are: white grunt, Haemulon plumierii, bar jack, Caranx ruber, mutton snapper, Lutjanus analis, and great barracuda, Sphyraena barracuda.
-The foraging (seagrass use) of the four species movements will be tracked by acoustic telemetry and related to prey availability and accessibility, the energetic costs of this foraging will be measured in aquaria, and stable isotope analyses will examine the reliance of these fishes on seagrass food sources.
-All information will be integrated into species-specific bioenergetic models that will estimate the amount of seagrass needed to support foraging in any seascape configuration throughout the Florida Keys National Marine Sanctuary.
+The FISHSCAPE Project (Fish In Seagrass Habitats: Seascape Connectivity Across Protected Ecosystems) is studying four model fish species, each with differing foraging modes, to determine how they use the seagrass beds of the Florida Keys National Marine Sanctuary.
+The species are: white grunt (Haemulon plumierii), bar jack (Caranx ruber), mutton snapper (Lutjanus analis), and great barracuda (Sphyraena barracuda).
+The foraging (seagrass use) movements of the four species will be tracked by acoustic telemetry and related to prey availability and accessibility, the energetic costs of this foraging will be measured in aquaria, and stable isotope analyses will examine the reliance of these fishes on seagrass food sources.
+All information will be integrated with species-specific bioenergetic models that will estimate the amount of seagrass needed to support foraging in any seascape configuration throughout the Florida Keys National Marine Sanctuary.
 We will also use a long-term seagrass monitoring dataset to examine how seagrass habitats change over time and how this might affect their use by fishes.

 To ensure that our project and its outputs are useful to managers, we will work closely with resource managers to translate our results.
 This study will produce a user-friendly online tool that allows managers to estimate, for anywhere in the Florida Keys National Marine Sanctuary, the seagrass area needed within a new or expanded Sanctuary Preservation Area to support foraging reef fishes under current and future habitat states.

 This work is part of the Regional Ecosystem Research Program’s Federal Funding Opportunity focused on understanding species’ habitat usage and connectivity.
-Funded by NCCOS and conducted in collaboration with the Office of National Marine Sanctuaries and the National Marine Protected Areas Center.
-It is led by Alastair Harborne at Florida International University (FIU) is the project's principal investigator.
+The project is funded by NCCOS and is conducted in collaboration with the Office of National Marine Sanctuaries and the National Marine Protected Areas Center.
+Alastair Harborne with Florida International University (FIU) is the project's principal investigator.